devtazz12/celeryConceptsInDjango/README.md

 # In this git the basic concept of celery is shown

 ## To run this in vscode or any code editor you must have to first open the two terminal in any code editor
+you also have to knowledge about redis and install the redis and setup path in your computer with it's official website that will easily get from browser.